timshannon/tech.townsourced.com/content/post/when-naming-is-important-and-when-its-not.md

   - programming
 ---

-# Like Cavemen Grunting and Pointing at Cave Paintings
+# Like Neanderthals Grunting and Pointing at Cave Paintings
 The other day a junior dev walked up to my desk and ask for some help troubleshooting a deadlocking issue he was seeing.
 I wasn't familiar with the details of his process, so he proceeded to explain to me how the data was modeled, and how it flowed from one process to the next and was modified along the way.